-Australia vs India first T20I: Yuzvendra Chahal replaces Ravindra Jadeja as concussion substitute
+First T20I: All you need to know about Ravindra Jadeja-Yuzvendra Chahal concussion substitution

 According to ESPNCricinfo, Australia coach Justin Langer, “was seen remonstrating with match referee David Boon just before the start of the chase.
 Captain Aaron Finch also stood by during the discussion, but didn’t appear to say anything.”

-Chahal returned with the best bowling figures among the Indian players, finishing with figures of 3/25 after four overs.
+Chahal returned figures of 3/25 after four overs, the best among Indian players.
 The leg-spinner picked up the key wicket of Aaron Finch, and bowled with great control in general as the hosts were restricted to 150/7 with India winning by 11 runs.

 Earlier, Finch won the toss and decided to bowl.